CommanderPho/Brain/README.md

-##ARDUINO BRAIN LIBRARY
+##ARDUINO PhoBrain LIBRARY

 ###OVERVIEW

-Brain is an Arduino Library for parsing data from Neurosky-based EEG headsets.
+PhoBrain is an Arduino Library for parsing data from Neurosky-based EEG headsets.
 Tested units include the Star Wars Force Trainer and Mattel MindFlex.

 It's designed to make it simple to send out an ASCII string of comma-separated values over serial, or to access processed brain wave information directly in your Arduino sketch.
 See the examples for code demonstrating each use case.